 All Rechargeable Batteries (Truly) Die Eventually

-Recently I acquired an AlphaSmart Dana after I fell in love with my Neo2 that I found in a thrift store.
-When I wrote about my Dana, and the rechargeable battery pack that came with it, the battery pack was performing decently as could be expected with its age, yet showing symptoms that indicated either reduced capacity or high internal resistance which caused the Dana to behave oddly, especially when I didn't plug it into a USB cable every other day to charge it.
-Sometimes it would act like it had been reset when hitting the On/Off button, or the few times I fiddled with the WiFi app and received odd messages about the wireless card not responding, when it certainly did just fine when either plugged into a USB charger, or running off a set of disposable alkaline batteries.
+I recently acquired an AlphaSmart Dana after I fell in love with my Neo2 that I found in a thrift store.
+When I wrote about my Dana, and the rechargeable battery pack that came with it, the battery pack was performing decently as could be expected with its age.
+However, it showed symptoms that indicated either reduced capacity or high internal resistance which caused the Dana to behave oddly, especially when I didn't plug it into a USB cable every other day to charge it.
+Sometimes it would act like it had been reset when hitting the On/Off button, or the few times I fiddled with the Wi-Fi app and received odd messages about the wireless card not responding, when it certainly did just fine when either plugged into a USB charger, or running off a set of disposable alkaline batteries.

 I figured that it was just the battery pack's time to go and didn't worry too much about it since I knew when purchasing my Dana Wireless on eBay that the battery would likely be shot anyway.